 Be sure to encourage and listen to your stepchildren’s input so they’ll feel validated.
 Ultimately you and your spouse are the adults who have the last say on household decisions but showing your stepchildren you respect their input will help cement a good relationship in the years to come.
 One way you can do this is to hold regular family meetings.
 Below are some helpful guidelines to assist you in getting started.

 While not an original concept, a family meeting can take on new meaning in the remarried, step, and blended family.
 The immense effort it can take to get all family members together is one space is worthwhile in most cases.
 But by no stretch of the imagination are these meetings easy or without conflict.
 The most important aspects of the family meeting are structure, flexibility, active listening, and having a recorder to write all your findings down.

-Family meetings are useful to plan events and to hash out new roles, rules and problems that exist between family members.
+Family meetings are useful to plan events and to hash out new roles, rules, and problems that exist between family members.
 For the most part, a family meeting is a good place to be vulnerable with each other and to let your feelings, thoughts, and needs be heard by other members in a safe atmosphere.
-As long as feelings are stated in a non-blameful way, solutions can be reached through compromise and good listening skills where stepparents and parents goal are to understand their children and stepchildren and build a family culture of appreciation, respect, and tolerance.
+As long as feelings are stated in a non-blameful way, solutions can be reached through compromise and good listening skills.
+The stepparent’s and parent’s goal should be to understand their children and stepchildren and build a family culture of appreciation, respect, and tolerance.